Censorship of GitHub: Criticism

 Regarding the blocks, TechCrunch remarked that "[the] addition of GitHub... is one of the more head-scratching decisions" and anticipated an uproar considering its importance in the tech industry.
 They also called it embarrassing in the context of Prime Minister Narendra Modi's Make in India campaign to promote India as a destination for information technology.
 Prasanth Sugathan of the Software Freedom and Law Center called the blocks short-sighted, saying that "If you block one website, terrorists can always use another one...
 Such a move only inconveniences the daily users..."
 Twitter users protested using the hashtag #GOIblocks and recirculated a hypocritical message by Modi from 2012 condemning blanket blocking of websites.
 Anonymous of India also posted several threats against the government, but did not take any action.

 Russia

 The Russian government blacklists websites that include child pornography, drug-related material, advocacy of suicide, extremist material, and other illegal content under the Russian Internet Restriction Bill to protect children.
-This list is maintained by Roscomnadzor, Russia's regulatory agency.
+This list is maintained by Roskomnadzor, Russia's media regulatory agency.